 Engaging local elected officials in public health is an ongoing process that involves making connections among various issues within local government.
-In Kansas, the county commissioners act as county boards of health for their respective counties.
+In most Kansas counties, the county commissioners act as county boards of health for their respective counties.
 Helping local government officials understand public health and Kansas' system will continue to foster collaboration and support for public health issues.